jbelanger/hrsc-database/docs/Importing-the-HRSC-Database-into-the-SSDT-Project.md

 3. Deployment: Having the HRSC database as an SSDT project enables streamlined deployments, ensuring consistency and reliability across different environments.

 ## Conclusion
 By importing the HRSC database into the SSDT project, we enhance our development process by centralizing database schema management, version control, and deployment.
-This technical documentation provides the necessary instructions to successfully import the HRSC database into the SSDT project, empowering our team to effectively work with and develop the HRSC database.

 ## Additional information